hku-mars/IKFoM/README.md

 7. Deliver the defined models, std int maximum iteration numbers **Maximum_iter**, and the std array for testing convergence **epsi** into the **esekf** object:
 ```
 double epsi[state_dof] = {0.001};
-fill(epsi, epsi+23, 0.001); // if the absolute of innovation of ekf update is smaller than epso, the update iteration is converged
+fill(epsi, epsi+state_dof, 0.001); // if the absolute of innovation of ekf update is smaller than epso, the update iteration is converged
 kf.init_share(f, df_dx, df_dw, h_share, Maximum_iter, epsi);
 ```
 8. In the running time, once an input **in** is received with time interval **dt**, a propagation is executed: